thespad/docker-get_iplayer/README.md

 This image can be run with a read-only container filesystem.

+Running the container read-only requires mounting `/run` to tmpfs with the `exec` flag.

 ## Non-Root Operation

 This image can be run with a non-root user.